h3abionet/african_genomics_medicine_portal/README.md

-# African Genomics Precision Medicine Portal
+# African Genomic Precision Medicine Portal

-This is the African Genomics Medicine Portal that provides information about African genomics and variation with regards to pharmocology and disease.
+This is the African Genomic Medicine Portal that provides information about African genomics and variation with regards to pharmocology and disease.

 ## How to run: